 Conclusion: Confusing the Epistemic Issues with the Theological

-Most of the time high church apologetics involves a confusion between epistemic questions with theological.
+Most of the time high church apologetics involves a confusion between epistemic questions with theological ones.
 Normally they begin with dubious epistemic foundationalist assumptions which structures our understanding of divine revelation according to this framework.
 Thus the certainty of derived or inferred propositions is only as certain as the certainty of its epistemic foundations.

 I have dealt with these issues at sufficient length in my above linked articles and I won’t rehearse them.
 However there is an entirely legitimate concern about how some of the books we receive today were doubted by the church Fathers in the past.
 This is especially with regards the antilegomena books, Hebrews, James, Revelation, etc. It is here where I would favour the Lutheran approach of treating those as a sort of secondary canon given the existence of some doubts concerning their authenticity, while the undoubted books, the homologoumena, provided us with sufficient materials for faith, practice and salvation.
 For more I would recommend this post here.